What are the requirements for becoming a prospective adopting couple?

 Do we, or the child we eventually adopt, have to remain in contact with the birth family?

-Contact with the birth family is not required, unless this was a condition of placement clearly specified by birth parent(s) as their preference.
+Contact with the birth family is encouraged but not required, unless this was a condition of placement clearly specified by birth parent(s).
 If such a condition exists, it would be clearly expressed on behalf of the birth parent(s) in the materials presented to you as a prospective adopting parent.
 In some cases, birth parents seek to have an open adoption in which both they and you agree to maintain some level of initial and/or ongoing contact.
 In this type of situation, Catholic Social Services serves as an effective and helpful intermediary between birth parents and adoptive families.
 To that end, Catholic Social Services can accommodate both parties with a neutral location to meet, or facilitate conference call opportunities.
-In other cases, birth parents may choose not to have any contact with either the birth child or adoptive family, or what is called a “closed” adoption.
+In some cases, birth parents may choose not to have any contact with either the birth child or adoptive family, or what is called a “closed” adoption.
 Again, this preference would typically be communicated to Catholic Social Services before the child is born, but may also be the preference of the birth parent(s) over time.

 Can we choose the gender of our baby?